omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 ### Valid Spending Tx
 Since Payment V1 only have two cases that would be spending it: spending in Payment tx v1 and Payment tx v2, the cases is rather simple as both tx types shares mostly the same logic:

-1. Needs to be protocol finalized: Payment tx is protocol finalized if it is included in a Plasma block.
+1. Needs to be protocol finalized: Payment tx is protocol finalized as long as the tx exists (MoreVP protocol).
 1. Fulfils the spending condition of the input: Checks the signature of the output owner.

 ### State Transition